AnonymityDataRelease/PivotsCR/README.md

 **Step4:**  Lexical Retrieval and Generate TopN Candidates
  - Generate all entities in KB.
 In our paper, we used the DBpedia 2016-10, which contains ~6million entites.
 E.g.,
 	 ```
-	bash download.sh		# download the KB
+	bash download.sh		# download the KB files
 	python Gen_KB_entities.py 	# generate all entities in KB
 	 ```
  - Build search index for all entities.
-In this paper, we build the Index using [Whoosh](https://whoosh.readthedocs.io/en/latest/index.html), which is a library of classes and functions for indexing text and then searching the index.
+In this paper, we build the index of all entities in KB using [Whoosh](https://whoosh.readthedocs.io/en/latest/index.html), which is a library of classes and functions for indexing text and then searching the index.
 E.g.,
   	```
 	python Build_KB_Index.py
 	```